 Note: Instead of mixing salt and pepper in the crushed almond mix, you can season the fish with salt and pepper after dipping it in the coconut cream-mustard mix and then coat it with almond mix and grill.

-Note: I used rohu fish.
-Any firm white fleshed fish will work well
+Note: I used Rohu fish and any firm white fleshed fish will work well for this.

 1 tbsp finely shredded cabbage